B.A., Belmont Abbey College

 Following his graduation from law school, Professor Plecnik joined the Wall Street law firm of Thacher Proffitt & Wood LLP as an ERISA attorney.
 He then served as a law clerk to Judge David Gustafson of the United States Tax Court and as an Adjunct Professor of Law at Georgetown University Law Center, where he taught Tax Penalties & Tax Crimes.

 Professor Plecnik earned his B.A., summa cum laude, in Accounting with a minor in Mythology from Belmont Abbey College, where he graduated co-valedictorian.
 He earned his J.D., cum laude, from Duke University School of Law.
 While at Duke, he was one of six inaugural executive board members to co-found the Duke Journal of Constitutional Law & Public Policy.
 He also served as an editor on Law & Contemporary Problems and received the Faculty Award for Outstanding Achievement in Taxation & Estate Planning.
 Professor Plecnik earned his LL.M. in Taxation from New York University School of Law.
 While at NYU, he served as Executive Editor of the NYU Review of Law & Social Change and was the first part-time student to be selected as a member of that review.
-In addition, Professor Plecnik was awarded the Certificate in Business Excellence and alumni status by Columbia University Graduate School of Business for completing a number of Executive Education programs.
+In addition, Professor Plecnik was awarded the Certificate in Business Excellence by Columbia University Graduate School of Business and is a graduate of the Ohio State University Public Leadership Academy.